 Water activities: Wave surfing, paddle boarding, kite surfing, fishing, sailing, and the list goes on.
 There's a lot to do.

 Check out this video and read on!

-- Our school is small and as such each student receives personal attention and the atmosphere is very friendly and welcoming - something that is sometimes less easy to achieve with larger schools.
+- Our Spanish school is small and as such each student receives personal attention and the atmosphere is very friendly and welcoming - something that is less easy to achieve with larger schools.

-- As fewer people go to Murcia than other, more touristy, Spanish hubs such as Barcelona and Madrid, you are unlikely to hear English or other languages during your stay - thus creating the perfect environment to really immerse yourself in the Spanish language and culture.
+- As fewer people go to Murcia than other more touristy Spanish hubs such as Barcelona, Alicante or Madrid, you are unlikely to hear English or other languages during your stay - thus creating the perfect environment to really immerse yourself in the Spanish language and culture.
 Embrace the local life, grab some local tapas and relax.
 But don’t expect ‘no hablo español’ to get you that far.

 - The weather!
 Sitting on the aptly named Costa Cálida, Murcia boasts 330 days of sunshine each year and is the third sunniest region in all of Spain.

-- Murcia-San Javier airport offers direct flights from many European cities.
+- Murcia-San Javier MJV airport offers direct flights from many European cities.
 Being a smaller airport than many of those on the Spanish costas, your time at the airport may well be shorter and less stressful.
-And don´t forget Alicante airport is located just 1 hour away from us.
+And don´t forget Alicante ALC airport is just 45 min. away from Murcia.

 - If you’re after sea and beaches, Murcia is your place.
 With 250 km of coastline as well as 18 natural parks, fields, mountains and valleys, the region boasts beautiful natural landscape which also lends itself perfectly to outdoor pursuits and sporting activities all year round.